-Select Enabled to enable Intel Virtualization Technology support for Direct I/O VT-d by reporting the I/O device assignments to VMM (Virtual Memory Management) through the DMAR ACPI Tables.
+Select Enabled to enable Intel Virtualization Technology support for Direct I/O VT-d by reporting the I/O device assignments to the Virtual Machine Manager (VMM) through the DMAR ACPI Tables.
 This feature offers fully-protected I/O resource-sharing across the Intel platforms, providing the user with greater reliability, security and availability in networking and data-sharing.
-The settings are Enabled and Disabled
+The settings are Enabled and Disabled.

-▶ Graphics Configuration
+Graphics Configuration